gagan-iitb/DS200/README.md

 * Introduce various distributed programming models and abstractions
 * Explain new paradigm of __algorithm design__ with MapReduce for handling large datasets
 * Introduce __streaming algorithms__ for processing streaming data
-* Provide hands-on experience to students in analyzing datasets in diverse fields __(IOT, NLP, Graphs, Networks, Bio-informatics)__
+* Provide hands-on experience to students in analyzing datasets in diverse fields __(Industry 4.0, NLP, Graphs, Networks, Bio-informatics, Time-series)__
 * Understand the software architecture

 Pre-requisites